Michael-Brodsky/OCR/Tesseract/libs/readme.txt

-This folder contains DOCUFILE_TS library databases.
+This folder contains library databases used by the OCR-Tesseract based applications.